Skiing Kirkwood: What to Know

 Kirkwood Ski Culture

-Kirkwood is a resort centered around more skiing and boarding than après-ski activities.
-The Village is not as large as Northstar's or Heavenly's, although there are laid-back bars and restaurants where you can fuel up before a big run or enjoy refreshments after a day on the slopes.
+Kirkwood is a resort centered around skiing and snowboarding rather than après-ski activities.
+The Village is not as large as Northstar’s or Heavenly’s, but there are laid-back bars and restaurants where you can fuel up before a big run or unwind after a day on the slopes.

-Now, for one of the most critical questions when choosing a resort: is Kirkwood Ski Resort crowded?
-Typically, no — especially compared to its Tahoe neighbors.
-Its rustic charm, semi-secluded location, and abundance of expert runs make Kirkwood a good place to get in a lot of skiing, away from the busier slopes.
+Typically, Kirkwood is quieter and less crowded, especially compared to its Tahoe neighbors.
+Its rustic charm, semi-secluded location, and abundance of advanced runs make Kirkwood a great place to get in a lot of skiing away from busier slopes.

 Kirkwood Village is home to several restaurants and bars, including The Cornice Pizza, The Wall Bar and Grill, Monte Wolf's, and K-Bar.
-Timber Creek Base Lodge, located in the beginner-friendly Timber Creek area, is home to Snowshoe Thompson's.
-If you want to spend as much time as possible on the slopes, you can refuel at Sunrise Grill, located on the back side of the mountain.
+Timber Creek Base Lodge, located in the beginner-friendly Timber Creek area, features Snowshoe Thompson's.
+For quick refueling on the back side of the mountain, Sunrise Grill is a convenient option.

 For a taste of history, head just outside the resort to the Kirkwood Inn and Saloon, a bar and restaurant situated in a log cabin dating back to 1864.

-While Kirkwood offers plenty for the advanced skier, there are still plenty of beginner-friendly terrain and activities for the less experienced in your party.
-You can learn to ski at Kirkwood's Ski and Ride School and enjoy their Green Run Guarantee — which has you able to ski by the third lesson or the fourth is free.
+While Kirkwood offers plenty for advanced skiers, there’s also beginner-friendly terrain and activities for those just starting out.
+Guests can learn to ski at Kirkwood’s Ski and Ride School, which offers a Green Run Guarantee — if you can’t ski by your third lesson, the fourth is free.

-Kirkwood Resort is an advanced skier and boarder's delight since there are many classic advanced runs designated as Black Diamond or higher.
+Kirkwood Resort is an advanced skier and snowboarder’s paradise, with many classic advanced runs designated as Black Diamond or higher.
+Its unique two-mile ridgeline offers runs with cornices, cliffs, and steeps — including the legendary double Black Diamond run, The Wall.

 Where to Stay at Kirkwood

-Kirkwood Resort features plenty of lodges and rental properties, ranging from luxury townhomes to hotel-style resort accommodations.
+Kirkwood Resort offers plenty of lodges and rental properties, from luxury townhomes to cozy hotel-style accommodations.

 Townhomes